DaniGarciaLopez/ros2_explorer/README.md

 # ROS 2 Turtlebot 3 Map Explorer
 ## Description
-In this repo we use Turtlebot 3 along with ROS 2 and Gazebo to explore an unknown csv map, navigate through it and create a map.
+In this repo we use Turtlebot 3 along with ROS 2 and Gazebo to explore an unknown csv environment, navigate through it and create a map.

 The map is created using SLAM with the package [Google Cartographer](https://github.com/cartographer-project/cartographer) and navigation is achieved with [Nav2](https://github.com/ros-planning/navigation2) package.
 We have developed two exploring algorithyms: